micahh2/jarvis/README.md

 Jarvis is just a simple calculator app writen in python

 It isn't recomended that you use the installer.
-This is a fairly simple python program that make use of a few dependancies.
+This is a fairly simple python program.

 Dependencies needed: python3.2, xsel, python3-tk, gnuplot, concalc